 Tim Sloan: Point being is that sometimes the headlines for some property types, like office, overshoot and put a cloud on many of the other property types that are actually performing quite well.
 Let me break it down for you.
 Multifamily is generally performing quite well.
 Retail is performing well, senior housing and industrial is performing well.
 Student housing is performing well, and the fundamental difference is there's a general lack of supply in those other property types.

-Spencer Garfield: If you think about diversifying your portfolio into real estate, there are parts of the market that have really good tailwinds.
+Spencer Garfield: If you think about diversifying into real estate, there are parts of the market that have really good tailwinds.